-Certain items for the first quarter of fiscal 2013 include charges related to restructuring initiatives, acquisition-related charges and tax certain items.
-Details of restructuring activities are included in Note K of the Consolidated Financial Statements.
+Certain items for the second quarter and first six months of fiscal 2013 include charges related to restructuring initiatives, acquisition-related charges and tax certain items.
+Details of restructuring activities are included in Note K of the consolidated financial statements.
 Acquisition-related charges include legal and professional fees, the incremental value of inventory as a result of purchase accounting adjustments, and other expenses related to the completion of the acquisition and the integration of Norit.
 Tax certain items include discrete tax items, which are unusual and infrequent, the tax impact of certain foreign exchange losses, and the tax impact of non-deductible interest expense.